 Temple for Monkey, Rat and Dog: 15 Unusual Temples in India

-India’s culture and tradition is full of amazing rituals and exciting practices.
+India’s culture and tradition are full of amazing rituals and exciting practices.
 India is a Hindu dominated country and temples are center of worship in Hinduism.
 Thousands of temples can be found in every part of India.
-According to Hindu mythology there are 33 million god and goddess and there are temples that are dedicated to these gods.
-But in India there are many temples that are not dedicated to god or goddess but to animals, non-living creatures and even to demons.
-Here is a list of some of interesting temples in India.
+According to Hindu mythology, there are 33 million gods and goddess and there are temples that are dedicated to these gods.
+But in India, there are many temples that are not dedicated to god or goddess but to animals, non-living creatures and even to demons.
+Here is a list of some of the interesting temples in India.

 Read Here: Amazing Hindu Temple Situated Outside India

-- Temple of Sachin Tendulkar: No one can deny contribution of Sachin Tendulkar in Indian cricket.
+- Temple of Sachin Tendulkar: No one can deny the contribution of Sachin Tendulkar in Indian cricket.
 Various cricket experts consider Sachin as God of Cricket.
-But at Kaimur district in Bihar there is a temple constructed for Sachin Tendulkar.
-Inside temple there is a statue of Sachin in official blue jersey of the Indian national cricket team holding world cup trophy that India won in 2011.
-Not only temple but also villagers have composed an Arti(holy song) in honour of Master Blaster.
+But at Kaimur district in Bihar, there is a temple constructed for Sachin Tendulkar.
+Inside the temple, there is a statue of Sachin in the official blue jersey of the Indian national cricket team holding world cup trophy that India won in 2011.
+Not only temple but also villagers have composed an Arti(holy song) in honor of Master Blaster.

 - Bullet Baba Shrine: You would have heard of animal’s love for their owner in movies like “Haathi Mere Saathi” and “Teri Meherbaniyan”.
 Do you know that there is a shrine at Pali district in Jodhpur which is famous for a motor bike’s love to its owner.
-At Bullet Baba Shrine in Pali district every day hundreds of devotees pray here for safe journey.
-The story behind this Shrine is “once Om Banna (Bullet Owner) was travelling towards Pali district when he lost his control on motorcycle and hit a tree on road side, he was killed on the spot.
-Local police took the motorcycle to police station but next morning motorcycle was found at the same accident spot.
+At Bullet Baba Shrine in Pali district every day hundreds of devotees pray here for the safe journey.
+The story behind this Shrine is “once Om Banna (Bullet Owner) was traveling towards Pali district when he lost his control on the motorcycle and hit a tree on the roadside, he was killed on the spot.
+Local police took the motorcycle to the police station but next morning motorcycle was found at the same accident spot.
 Police again took the motorcycle and this time they emptied its fuel tank and tied it with chain.
-To their surprise next day again motorcycle was found at same place.
+To their surprise next day again motorcycle was found at the same place.
 As the news reached to locals they built a temple and began worshipping.
-It is believed that spirit of Om Banna save travelers from any accident.
+It is believed that spirit of Om Banna saves travelers from any accident. [wp_ad_camp_1]

-- Temple for Sonia Gandhi: Mallial town in Indian state of Telangana is famous for its temple that is dedicated to Sonia Gandhi, current president of Congress party.
-Local Congress leader have constructed this temple to thank Sonia Gandhi for creating Telangana State.
-Inside temple there is a white marble statue of Sonia Gandhi and temple walls have the portraits of Indira Gandhi, Rajiv Gandhi and Rahul Gandhi.
+- Temple for Sonia Gandhi: Mallial town in the Indian state of Telangana is famous for its temple that is dedicated to Sonia Gandhi, current president of Congress party.
+Local Congress leader has constructed this temple to thank Sonia Gandhi for creating Telangana State.
+Inside the temple, there is a white marble statue of Sonia Gandhi and temple walls have the portraits of Indira Gandhi, Rajiv Gandhi, and Rahul Gandhi.
 Leaders and locals have contributed land, money and other necessary things to make this temple a reality.
-They have belief that had not been Sonia Gandhi, there would have been no existence of Telangana State.
+They have a belief that had not been Sonia Gandhi, there would have been no existence of Telangana State.

 - Duryodhana Temple- Poruvazhy Peruviruthy Malanada Temple: Duryodhana Temple is located in Kollam district of Indian state of Kerala.
-Duryodhana was eldest son of Kauravas and it said that due to his greed the whole war of Mahabhrata was fought.
-Though there is no specific deity of Duryodhana present here but it is believed that at the time of Mahabharata Duryoudhana visited this place and worshipped Lord Shiva.
+Duryodhana was the eldest son of Kauravas and it said that due to his greed the whole war of Mahabharata was fought.
+Though there is no specific deity of Duryodhana present here it is believed that at the time of Mahabharata Duryodhana visited this place and worshipped Lord Shiva.
 He also gave away 100s of acres of land as an act of charity.

-- Temple for Dog: In Chennapatna Taluk of Ramanagar district of Karnataka there is a temple dedicated to dog.
-According to villager’s, dog was one of the first animal that has been living with humans and they believe if they worship dog then nothing wrong can happen in their village.
+- Temple for Dog: In Chennapatna Taluk of Ramanagar district of Karnataka there is a temple dedicated to a dog.
+According to villager’s, the dog was one of the first animals that have been living with humans and they believe if they worship dog then nothing wrong can happen in their village.
 Temple has been built near to the village deity and it has idols of two dogs.
 You never know every dog has its day.

-- Aero plane temple in Punjab: A temple dedicated to rat, monkey, politician and sports icon, all you can find in India and we have a specific reason for all but it is amazing to know that there is a temple/gurudwara in Talhan village in Jalandhar district of Punjab which is famous for special offering of Aero plane.
-The gurudwara is known by Shaheed Baba Nihal Singh Gurudwara but locals prefer to refer it by “hawai jahaz gurdwara” or the “aeroplane gurdwara.
+- Aeroplane temple in Punjab: A temple dedicated to rat, monkey, politician, and sports icon, all you can find in India and we have a specific reason for all but it is amazing to know that there is a temple/gurudwara in Talhan village in Jalandhar district of Punjab which is famous for special offering of Aeroplane.
+The gurudwara is known by Shaheed Baba Nihal Singh Gurudwara but locals prefer to refer it by “Hawai jahaz gurdwara” or the “airplane gurdwara.
 It is believed that praying here increases the chances of going abroad.
-People visiting here purchase aero plane toys from nearby shops and offer in temple.
-It is believed that the size of aero plane offered in temple decides the type of city a devotee might get.
-A small plane can increase chances of travelling to smaller European cities and offering big planes like Boeing 747 can provide you ticket to New York.
+People visiting here purchase aeroplane toys from nearby shops and offer in the temple.
+It is believed that the size of aeroplane offered in temple decides the type of city a devotee might get.
+A small plane can increase chances of traveling to smaller European cities and offering big planes like Boeing 747 can provide you a ticket to New York.

-- Temple for Lord Brahma: As mentioned at beginning that in Hinduism there are about 33 million god and goddess that are worshipped from ancient time.
+- Temple for Lord Brahma: As mentioned at the beginning that in Hinduism there are about 33 million gods and goddess that are worshipped from ancient time.
 Out of these 33 million 3 gods i.e. Lord Brahma, Lord Vishnu and Lord Shiva are most important.
-We can see many temples dedicated to lord Vishnu and Shiva all over the India, but for Lord Brahma there is only one temple that is located in Pushkar in Rajasthan.
+We can see many temples dedicated to Lord Vishnu and Shiva all over India, but for Lord Brahma, there is only one temple that is located in Pushkar in Rajasthan.
 Temple is situated near to Pushkar Lake.
 Brahma temple is considered as one of the ten most religious places in the world and one of the five sacred pilgrimage places for the Hindus, in India.
-These is Apteshwar Temple situated next to Brahma Temple and it is dedicated to lord Shiva.
-Although Pushkar Temple is only temple dedicated to lord Brahma but he is worshipped in other temples too.
-For example Brahmapureeswarar Temple in Tamil Nadu also have a Brahma idol but this temple is primarily for Lord Shiva and Lord Brahma is prayed along with Lord Shiva.
+These is Apteshwar Temple situated next to Brahma Temple and it is dedicated to Lord Shiva.
+Although Pushkar Temple is the only temple dedicated to Lord Brahma he is worshipped in other temples too.
+For example, Brahmapureeswarar Temple in Tamil Nadu also has a Brahma idol but this temple is primarily for Lord Shiva and Lord Brahma is prayed along with Lord Shiva.